-This modest half built 13th century pile sat amongst a construction site, pulls in more that 300,000 visitors per year.
+This modest half built 13th-century pile sat amongst a construction site, pulls in more than 300,000 visitors per year.
 In fact, it’s one of France’s most popular attractions.
-On paper it doesn’t sound all that interesting – an old disused quarry, and a pile of stone being used to construct a castle that doesn’t look at all grand.
+On paper, it doesn’t sound all that interesting – an old disused quarry, and a pile of stone being used to construct a castle that doesn’t look at all grand.
 But I can assure you Guédelon has to be seen to be believed.

 You are literally stepping back in time…

 The brainchild of local castle owner Michel Guyot and Maryline Martin, who wanted to bring work to the local area, they now have a 70-strong team and hundreds of volunteers – some who return time and time again.

 Staff are in full 13th-century costumes.
 Practically everything here is made on site, from the ropes and tools to roof tiles and paint.
 Meanwhile, you watch in awe as horse and cart are used to transport the stone to the stone masons.
 You can hear the constant clanging of iron on stone from every vantage point around the site.

 This is the reason why Guédelon is so incredible, and why, even in the pouring rain all day we were reluctant to leave – so thirsty to drink in more information and hear more tales from our wonderful guide Hein.